Evidence of Alpha in a Momentum-Regime Switching Strategy Applied to Digital Assets

 4. No execution timing bias.
 Next-bar execution improves results.

 5. Transaction cost resilience.
-Profitable up to 100 bps per leg.
+Profitable up to approximately 50 bps per leg.

 6. Economic intuition.
 Bear-market avoidance via momentum is well-documented across asset classes.